salomaoalves/salomaoalves.github.io/_includes/about/language.md

 The other file in the root is about the **Mojo** language *file `test.mojo`*.
 This is a new language, recently open-source, so there isn't too much about it, the *gather information process* is still in its early stages.

+There are two other folders, called `img`, which contains images that will be used in some file.
+The other is the `Human` folder, which contain markdown files for languages that human speak, like **English** and **Español** - they contain explanation of grammar, tricks words and more.

 ## Julia
  > Is a high-level, general-purpose dynamic programming language, most commonly used for numerical analysis and computational science